commit365/python-refresher/README.md

 24. APIs: Working with REST APIs and web services.
 25. Databases: Interacting with databases using SQLite and SQLAlchemy.
 26. Deployment: Packaging and deploying Python applications.
+27. Further Learning Resources: Resources to enhance your Python programming skills

 ## Contributions